 Park City, Utah has three year-round mountain resorts featuring miles of easy to advanced trails.
 The three ski areas are: Deer Valley, Park City and The Canyons.
 Skiing and snowboarding are tops in winter, and in warmer weather, wildflowers bloom and mountain trails are great for hiking and biking as well as alpine golf.
 For food aficionados, Park City offers cuisines from around the world in over 100 restaurants and bars.

-Starting March 21, Park Plaza will charge a daily resort fee of $15 for studios and mini suites and $20 for one- and two-bedroom units.
+As of March 21, Park Plaza charges a daily resort fee of $15 for studios and mini suites and $20 for one- and two-bedroom units.
 This fee is charged directly by Park Plaza at check-out.
 It covers Wi-Fi access, shuttle service* to two of Park City's ski resorts and various places in town, use of pool towels, events, and other amenities throughout the resort.

 *Only available during ski season.

 Park Plaza offers junior suite, one-bedroom, and two-bedroom condominiums, which can sleep up to eight guests.
 Our rooms feature coffee makers, bathrobes, and gas fireplaces.
 The resort itself features bicycle rentals, ski equipment storage, and shuttle service to ski lifts.

 Park City is unarguably one of the best places to ski in the world.
 It didn't earn a reputation for having the "Greatest Snow on Earth" by being a mediocre winter destination.
 On the sleek white slopes above Park City, skiers and snowboarders can navigate every type of terrain and difficulty while marveling at the powdery perfection of the snow beneath their feet.
 For veterans, Park City is a dream come true, and for beginners, a perfect place to learn how to ski or snowboard.